Good morning! It’s been a big birthday weekend here in the Shane household. My youngest turned 15 yesterday.

 On the one hand, I’m relieved that she’s coming around, because I really want this for her; but on the other hand, I’m wondering how on earth I’m going to send my daughter off to live in another state in less than a year.

-I know parents do it all the time, but I’ll never forget how gut-wrenching it was to drop David off at a college that’s only 35 minutes away.
+I know parents do it all the time, but I’ll never forget how gut-wrenching it was to drop D off at a college that’s only 35 minutes away.
 And how relieved I was that he was close, even though we had encouraged him to go further away.

 The irony is that he’s back home, and she may be the only child leaving the nest next fall.
-(David was already talking about living at home for his senior year and commuting to classes.)
+(D was already talking about living at home for his senior year and commuting to classes.)